aumtuhin/The-Green-Lounge/README.md

 <li>User can sign in either gmail or by email and password</li>
 <li>User can pay through stripe API</li>

+### Some page might not be mobile responsive, Please ignore it, I will be working on it.

 ## Home Page
 ![home page](./docs/img/home-page.png)